-Disconnects for Non-Payment
+5.0 Disconnects for Non-Payment

+Where a Customer’s account is in arrears, NOTL Hydro will adhere to this policy and to the requirements outlined in the Distribution System Code.

 Disconnection of a Customer for non-payment will proceed when it is determined that all pre-conditions as described in the latest version of the Distribution System Code (DSC), Retail Settlement Code and Standard Supply Code have been met.

-Disconnection Notice – Collection of Account Arrears
+At least seven days before issuing a Disconnection Notice for non-payment, NOTL Hydro shall deliver an Account Overdue Notice to the customer by the customer’s preferred method of communication, if known, or otherwise by mail.

+Prior to disconnecting a property for non-payment, a distributor shall provide to any person that, according to the distributor’s Conditions of Service, receives notice of the disconnection:

-Prior to disconnecting a Customer for non-payment, NOTL Hydro will provide the Customer with a Disconnection Notice that includes a Fire Safety Notice of the Office of the Fire Marshall and any other public safety notices deemed appropriate as well as items listed in section 4.2.2 of the DSC including;
+a) the Fire Safety Notice of the Office of the Fire Marshal; and

+b) any other public safety notices or information bulletins issued by public safety authorities and provided to the distributor, which provide information to consumers respecting dangers associated with the disconnection of electricity service.

+NOTL Hydro will include a copy of the notices or bulletins referred to above along with any notice

+of disconnection that is left at the property at the time of actual disconnection for non-payment.

+5.1.
+Disconnection Notice

+If NOTLY Hydro intends to disconnect, pursuant to section 31 of the Electricity Act, the property of a residential consumer for non-payment we shall send or deliver a disconnection notice to the consumer that contains, at a minimum, the following information:
-The date on which the disconnection notice was printed by the Distributor;

-The earliest and latest dates on which disconnection may occur, in accordance with sections 4.2.3 and 4.2.2.3;
+a) the date on which the disconnection notice was printed by NOTL Hydro; b) the earliest and latest dates on which disconnection may occur;

-The amount that is then overdue for payment, including all applicable late payment and other charges associated with non-payment to that date;
+c) the amount that is then overdue for payment, including all applicable late payment and other charges associated with non-payment to that date;

-The amount of any approved service charge(s) that may apply if disconnection occurs, and the circumstances in which each of these charges is payable;
+d) the amount of any approved service charge(s) that may apply to reconnect service following disconnection, and the circumstances in which each of these charges is payable;

-The forms of payment that the Customer may use to pay all amounts that are identified as overdue in the disconnection notice, which must at least include payment by credit card issued by a financial institution (for a fee) as described in section 4.2.4 and any other method of payment that the Distributor ordinarily accepts and which can be verified within the time period remaining before disconnection;
+e) the forms of payment that the consumer may use to pay all amounts that are identified as overdue in the disconnection notice, which must at least include payment by credit card issued by a financial institution and any other method of payment that NOTL Hydro ordinarily accepts and which can be verified within the time period remaining before disconnection (Sec.
+5.3 Payment to Avoid Disconnection);

-The time period during which any given form of payment listed under paragraph (e) will be accepted by the Distributor;
+f) the time period during which any given form of payment listed under paragraph (e) will be accepted by NOTL Hydro;

-That, in order to avoid disconnection if the Distributor attends at the Customer’s property to execute the disconnection, a Customer will only be able to pay by credit card (for a fee).
+that in order to avoid disconnection if NOTL Hydro attends at the consumer’s property to execute the disconnection, a consumer will only be able to pay by credit card issued by a financial institution (fees apply), unless NOTL Hydro, in its discretion, will accept other forms of payment at the time and sets out the other forms of payment in the disconnection notice;

-That a disconnection may take place whether or not the Customer is at the premises;
+that a disconnection may take place whether or not the consumer is at the premises;

-That, where applicable, the disconnection may occur without attendance at the Customer’s premises;
+that where applicable, the disconnection may occur without attendance at the consumer’s premises;

-That a Vital Services By-Law may exist in the Customer’s community and that the Customer should contact their local municipality for more information;
+that a Vital Services By-Law may exist in the consumer’s community and that the consumer should contact their local municipality for more information;

-That a Board prescribed standard arrears management program and equal monthly payment plan option may be available to all residential Customers, along with contact information for the Distributor where the Customer can obtain further information;
+that an Ontario Energy Board-prescribed arrears management program and equal monthly payment plan option may be available to all residential consumers, along with the contact information for NOTL Hydro where the consumer can obtain further information;